Electrochemical transport modelling and open-source simulation of pore-scale solid-liquid systems: Dimensional analysis

-By considering only the leading order terms i.e., terms of $\mathcal{O}(1)$, these equations reduce to,
+\\ By considering only the leading order terms i.e., terms of $\mathcal{O}(1)$, these equations reduce to,

-Note how (\ref{eqn::oneDAsymptoticsElectroNeutralApprox}) is the electro-neutrality approximation mentioned before, for a binary solution, and a direct consequence of the asymptotics.
+Note how \cref{eqn::oneDAsymptoticsElectroNeutralApprox} is the electro-neutrality approximation mentioned before, for a binary solution, and a direct consequence of the asymptotics.
 This implies said electro-neutrality is only accurate up to leading order.
-What's more the electric body force of Stokes vanishes as a consequence of (\ref{eqn::oneDAsymptoticsElectroNeutralApprox}).
-To close the system an equation for the leading order potential $\phi^{(0)}$ is required.
-This is possible by multiplying (\ref{eqn::oneDAsymptoticsNernstPlanck}) by their respective valencies $z_i$, summing over $i$ and utilizing (\ref{eqn::oneDAsymptoticsElectroNeutralApprox}), resulting in
+The electric body force of Stokes vanishes as a consequence of \cref{eqn::oneDAsymptoticsElectroNeutralApprox}.
+To write an equation for the leading order potential $\phi^{(0)}$ we can multiply \cref{eqn::oneDAsymptoticsNernstPlanck} by their respective valencies $z_i$ and reference values $\bar{c_i}$, sum over $i$, and utilise \cref{eqn::oneDAsymptoticsElectroNeutralApprox}, resulting in the equation,

 which represents a steady equation for $\phi^{(0)}$.
 This can be interpreted as a modified Ohm's law with new conductivity accounting for all contributions to the total current: advective, diffusive and electrical, from left to right.